 Well, this Wednesday, the horror at Tazreen was surpassed.
 And not just surpassed.
 It has been more than doubled, and the bodies are still being counted.
 On Wednesday, more than 2,500 workers in the Savar area outside of Dhaka went to work in a factory where cracks had just recently appeared in the walls.
-Buildings like this in Bangladesh are frequently built to a certain, legal, height, and then have floors added on, illegally, to increase production capacity.
+Buildings like this in Bangladesh are frequently built to a certain legal height, then have floors added on, illegally, to increase production capacity.
 This was the case here.
 The building collapsed.
-It will take a long time before we really know how many died and even when we know we won't really know, because every single powerful element in the industry is both shady and has an interest in minimizing disasters like this.
+It will take a long time before we really know how many died, and even when we know, we won't really know because every single powerful element in the industry is both shady and has an interest in minimizing disasters like this.
 At this writing 300 people are confirmed dead, around 600 injured.
 Nine hundred people are still missing.

 This position was indefensible last week.
 Now it's something approaching evil.
 You cannot know the Bangladesh garment industry and think that the producers and the local government will act unprompted to protect workers.
 It's easy to explain why, though because of the limitatations under which newspaper writers work they can't spell it out plainly.
 So we will: